 This comprehensive citywide monitoring approach saves money by consolidating monitoring efforts, finds the source of environmental issues, and helps the city meet regulations that protect our rivers and streams.

-PAWMAP has not incorporated monitoring in the Columbia and Willamette rivers at this time.
+PAWMAP incorporates some monitoring information from the Columbia and Willamette rivers, but only a limited amount.
+The protocols for PAWMAP are primarily for smaller river systems.
 Environmental Services is developing an approach for incorporating large river monitoring into PAWMAP.